 There are many different types of dog treats which are suitable for dogs with diabetes.

-But, there are also a whole host of commercial dog treats which are NOT safe for diabetic dogs, and that it’s vital to read labels carefully.
+But there are also a whole host of commercial dog treats which are NOT safe for diabetic dogs, and that it’s vital to read labels carefully.

-Many manufacturers now produce dog food and dog treats specifically formulated for dogs with a health problems, including diabetes.
+Many manufacturers now produce dog food and dog treats specifically formulated for dogs with health problems, including diabetes.

-Not all of them will be suitable for your dog, so it’s still important to study the ingredients of any treat that you choose for your older dog if he has diabetes.
+However, not all of them will be suitable for your dog, so it’s still important to study the ingredients of any treat that you choose for your older dog if he has diabetes.

 Every dog loves a yummy treat or two, so keep reading to find out how to help your diabetic golden oldie enjoy safe, tasty treats!

-Diabetic Dog Treats – What To Look For
+Diabetic Dog Treats – What to Look For

 So, makes a good treat for a dog with diabetes?